 This carriage house sits behind a house (1910) at 2800 Avenue D near Poly High School.
 Its three doors are gone, and it is now covered with vinyl siding and used for storage.

 A century ago the area along Summit Avenue from 7th Street to Pennsylvania Avenue was known as “Quality Hill,” a neighborhood of fine residences.
 On Sunset Terrace just off Summit is the carriage house of cattleman capitalist William D. Reynolds.
 In 1867 Reynolds (1846–1929) began working as a cowboy for Charles Goodnight and Oliver Loving.
-He rode on the cattle drive in 1867 when Indians killed Loving and later was a member of the party who brought Loving’s body back to Weatherford for burial.
+According to the Handbook of Texas, he rode on the cattle drive in 1867 when Native Americans killed Loving and later was a member of the party who brought Loving’s body back to Weatherford for reburial.
 Reynolds and brother George would become wealthy cattlemen in their own right.
 William Reynolds’s carriage house was converted into a residence.
 The main house was demolished.

 Even from the rear, this carriage house is impressive.
 At the south end of Quality Hill, this carriage house sits in the shadow of a cattleman capitalist mansion that did dodge the wrecking ball: Thistle Hill, designed by Sanguinet and Staats and built in 1904 by W. T. Waggoner for daughter Electra and her husband, A. B. Wharton.

 This is the carriage house of Fairview, the grand 1893 home that masonry contractor and later mayor William Bryce built for himself on the street named for him in Arlington Heights.